Danyalo/15-game/README.md

 # Young man's 15 puzzle game
 A simple game to kill some time & learn some C#

+Featuring ugly design, crappy pragramming solutions and lots of fun

 # Changelog:

 ## Version 1.0